DADAO: Decoupled Accelerated Decentralized Asynchronous Optimization: Abstract

 \section{Abstract}

-DADAO is a novel decentralized asynchronous stochastic algorithm to minimize a sum of $L$-smooth and $\mu$-strongly convex functions distributed over a time-varying connectivity network of size $n$.
-We model the local gradient updates and gossip communication procedures with separate independent Poisson Point Processes, decoupling the computation and communication steps in addition to making the whole approach completely asynchronous.
-Our method employs primal gradients and do not use a multi-consensus inner loop nor other ad-hoc mechanisms as Error Feedback, Gradient Tracking or a Proximal operator.
-By relating spatial quantities of our graphs $\chi^*_1,\chi_2^*$ to a necessary minimal communication rate between nodes of the network, we show that our algorithm requires $\mathcal{O}(n\sqrt{\frac{L}{\mu}}\log \epsilon)$ local gradients and only $\mathcal{O}(n\sqrt{\chi_1^*\chi_2^*}\sqrt{\frac{L}{\mu}}\log \epsilon)$ communications to reach a precision $\epsilon$.
-If SGD with uniform noise $\sigma^2$ is used, we reach a precision $\epsilon$ with same speed, up to a bias term in $\mathcal{O}(\frac{\sigma^2}{\sqrt{\mu L}})$.
-This improves upon the bounds obtained with current state-of-the-art approaches, our simulations validating the strength of our relatively unconstrained method.
-Our source-code is released on a public repository.
+This work introduces DADAO: the first decentralized, accelerated, asynchronous, primal, first-order algorithm to minimize a sum of $L$-smooth and $\mu$-strongly convex functions distributed over a given network of size $n$.
+Our key insight is based on modeling the local gradient updates and gossip communication procedures with separate independent Poisson Point Processes.
+This allows us to decouple the computation and communication steps, which can be run in parallel, while making the whole approach completely asynchronous.
+This leads to communication acceleration compared to synchronous approaches.
+Our new method employs primal gradients and does not use a multi-consensus inner loop nor other ad-hoc mechanisms such as Error Feedback, Gradient Tracking, or a Proximal operator.
+By relating the inverse of the smallest positive eigenvalue of the Laplacian matrix $\chi_1$ and the maximal resistance $\chi_2\leq \chi_1$ of the graph to a sufficient minimal communication rate between the nodes of the network, we show that our algorithm requires $\mathcal{O}(n\sqrt{\frac{L}{\mu}}\log(\frac{1}{\epsilon}))$ local gradients and only $\mathcal{O}(n\sqrt{\chi_1\chi_2}\sqrt{\frac{L}{\mu}}\log(\frac{1}{\epsilon}))$ communications to reach a precision $\epsilon$, up to logarithmic terms.
+Thus, we simultaneously obtain an accelerated rate for both computations and communications, leading to an improvement over state-of-the-art works, our simulations further validating the strength of our relatively unconstrained method.